Co-curricular Program

 outdoor education

-Outdoor education is an ideal complement to classroom learning, with a structured program to ensure that students learn valuable ‘life skills’.
+Outdoor education is an integral part to learning at King David.
+It is an ideal complement to classroom learning, with a structured program to ensure that students learn valuable ‘life skills’.

-The King David School Outdoor Education program takes an adventure-based, holistic approach to education.
+Our outdoor education program takes an adventure-based, holistic approach to education.
 Students learn how to negotiate with others to achieve the best results, develop safe risk-taking strategies, work best as individuals and within teams and how to lead others in challenging situations.
 Students develop important skills that help shape their adult lives.
 The School’s program also educates our students about social and ecological sustainability.

-Students from Years 3 to 11 participate in the Outdoor Education program.
+The program extends students’ learning into the outdoors and uses scope and sequence to transition learning from one year to the next.
+Students from Years 3 to 11 participate in the outdoor education program.
 After Year 4, all camps are conducted at different locations.

 Year 6 students have the opportunity to visit Canberra and explore the many national monuments and museums as well as learn about the Australian Parliament.